-- 1. Ensure they have a valid FAFSA on file at NYIT (using Title IV code 002782). - 2.
+- 1. Ensure they have a valid FAFSA on file at New York Institute of Technology (using federal school code 002782). - 2.
 Ensure the institution they plan to attend will participate in a Contractual Agreement. - 3.
-Submit a Complete Contractual Agreement form. - 4.
+Submit a completed Contractual Agreement form. - 4.
 Submit documentation of the cost of attendance from the institution to be attended. - 5.
 Submit Verification of Enrollment (Course Registration) from the institution to be attended. - 6.
 Submit contact information from the institution to be attended. - 7.
-Submit NYIT academic department's approval (Permission to Enroll). - 8.
+Submit academic department's approval (Permission to Take Courses at Another College form). - 8.
 If paying tuition at the other school, submit an invoice from the school to be attended.